gagolews/FuzzyNumbers/README.md

 *Author*: Marek Gągolewski <gagolews at ibspan.waw.pl>

 To *cite* package *FuzzyNumbers* in publications please use:
-Gagolewski M. (2012). /*FuzzyNumbers* Package: Tools to deal with fuzzy numbers in R/. http://www.ibspan.waw.pl/~gagolews/FuzzyNumbers.
+Gagolewski M. (2012). *FuzzyNumbers* Package: Tools to deal with fuzzy numbers in R. http://www.ibspan.waw.pl/~gagolews/FuzzyNumbers.

 A BibTeX entry for LaTeX users is: